 Want to pay a visit to the Mahamuni Pagoda?
 This 14-Day Essential Burma with Ngapali Beach offers a chance.

-You might also have interest in the Mandalay Palace.
+You might also have an interest in the Mandalay Palace.